YouHaveTrouble/minecraft-optimization/README.md

 ## Java startup flags
 [Paper and its forks in upcoming version 1.17 will require Java 11 (LTS) or higher](https://papermc.io/forums/t/java-11-mc-1-17-and-paper/5615).
 Good 2021 resolution to finally update your version of Java! (or at least inform your host so they can handle the migration).

 JVM can be configured to reduce lag spikes caused by big garbage collector tasks.
-You can find startup flags optimized for minecraft servers [here](https://mcflags.emc.gs/) [Spigot Server Optimization Guide].
+You can find startup flags optimized for minecraft servers [here](https://mcflags.emc.gs/) [SOG].

 ## "Performance" plugins